egarbarino/vuejs-hangman/README.md

 The components are as follows:

-1. Application: The top-most component that embeds the _Game_ and _Help_ views
+1. App.vue: The top-most component that embeds the _Game_ and _Help_ views.
-2. Game: The component that implements the game logic and embeds the _StickMan_, _Letters_, and _Keyboard_ components.
+2. views/Game.vue: The component that implements the game logic and embeds the _StickMan_, _Letters_, and _Keyboard_ components.
-3. Help: Instructions.
+3. views/Help.vue: Instructions.
-4. StickMan: The component that renders the stick man and game progress.
+4. components/StickMan.vue: The component that renders the stick man and game progress.
-5. Letters: The component that renders the current word being guessed.
+5. components/Letters.vue: The component that renders the current word being guessed.
-6. Keyboard: The component that displays the on-screen keyboard
+6. components/Keyboard.vue: The component that displays the on-screen keyboard.

 The convention is to store components that are bound to a given URI under `src/views` whereas atomic components go under `src/components`.

 ## Component Communication

 Components communicate with one another to exchange data.
-Components that receive _input_ data, declare such components as so-called _props_.
-For example, the `Letter` component declares a prop called `letters` of type `String`:
+Components that receive _input_ data declare such data using so-called _props_.
+For example, the `Letter.vue` component declares a prop called `letters` of type `String`:

 ``` html
 <script>